openpnp/openpnp/FAQ.md

 ## OpenPnP is not working in Windows 7

 Windows 7 is missing some libraries that OpenPnP relies on.
 If you can upgrade to Windows 10, that is the quickest solution.
 If that is not an option see [this Github comment](https://github.com/opencv/opencv/issues/12010#issuecomment-420640169) about a possible solution, and [this discussion thread](https://groups.google.com/d/msgid/openpnp/f14a436d-5b3e-4e21-b2cf-dee1f8222cd6%40googlegroups.com) for more information.

+## What can cause apparent X-Y movement backlash type errors?

+This might apply to small errors like 0.2 – 0.3mm when jogging in opposite directions but not when jogging in the same direction.
+When you focus your downward looking camera, make sure you nip up the lens lock screw so the lens doesn’t move with the machine direction by “That Much” and cause a false backlash error.
+(Not to be confused with actual backlash.)

 ---
 Table of Contents Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)